fsce1/B2/GDD.md

  Each AI teammate has a unique name, and you can hire new teammates with different skill levels as you progress through the game.
 AI teammates can also get shot and you may need to heal/help them up if they are downed.
 They also have perma-death, meaning if they are downed for too long and die, you cannot revive them or restore a save.
 This is intended to give you a more personal connection to the teammates that you play alongside, as you may miss a particularly high-skilled teammate if they die in combat.
 # Level Design
+Taking inspiration from games like Escape from Tarkov and S.T.A.L.K.E.R., the game takes place in multiple large areas of around 500m^2 to 1000m^2.
+Each map will include forested areas, as well as locations such as towns, industrial parks, military bases, factories, etc.
+Each area will have 2-4 infiltration points, where you can choose to start the map at a different location.
+This adds replay value as it allows for a lot of player freedom and expression.
+For example, a location might be more heavily guarded towards the north side, so you can choose to sneak in through the south and take them out from behind.
+At any point, you can head to an extraction zone and exfiltrate the area, ending that game, however the objectives you did not complete will fail.
 # HUD and Menus
+I want the UI to be minimal and clean, only showing information when it is necessary.
+For example, the ammo indicator will only show while you are shooting or reloading the gun.

 # Audio